zsakmany/grunt-maester/README.md

 `grunt clean`
 Deletes the given folders.
 Most common target is `:all`

 `grunt eslint`
 Lints the `.js` files in the `src/` folder.
-You can use the `:devBuild` target to allow debugger and console rules.
-Also has a `:fix` target, that fixes all the issues which can be fixed.

-`grunt eslint`
-Lints the `.js` files in the `src/` folder.